skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 © Bielefeld University / Patrick Pollmeier

 In this study we want to deploy humanoid robots that adopt typical movements and motivation tasks to support physiotherapists in mobilizing children on the pediatric ward and in an ambulatory setting.
 Robots are especially suited for this task because children are generally positive about robots and their embodiment is beneficial for demonstrating movement exercises and for exerting influence on motivation and compliance.
 Their transfer, however, hinges on their integration into clinical and ambulatory everyday practice and routines, and their acceptance, the compliance, and the commitment of children, parents, and medical caregivers.
 In the mid-term, we aim to evaluate their efficiency by validated instruments and scoring systems.
-The expected findings of the proposed project will provide a basis for further funding by national institutions to investigate the efficiency of robots in mobilization and rehabilitation of normal children as well as children with disabilities.
+The expected findings of the proposed project will provide a basis for further funding by national institutions to investigate the efficiency of robots in mobilization and rehabilitation of children with and without disabilities.

 Research questions